EgbieAndersonUku1/Database-Challenge/README.md

 If you are running this challenge on a Windows system, the command must include `set` before `DB_FILE`, as shown in the example glew.
 This is necessary because, without the `set` command, the Windows system interprets `DB_FILE` as an unrecognized command.

 However, if you are running this on a Mac, you can omit the `set` command.
+These command can be found in package.json located in the root of the project folder

 **Example Usage:**